czyzm/TestViewsMobile/README.md

 `./build.sh`

 ## Usage
-Run test by pressing on of the buttons (WebView test or JXCore test).
+Run test by pressing on of the buttons (WebView or JXCore).
+There are two tests for each option - one using views and db.query, second using index and pouchdb-find.
 When the test is done the time of query execution is displayed.